thin-edge/thin-edge.io/docs/src/howto-guides/test-cert-create.md

-# How-to connect a cloud end-point
+# How-to create a device certificate